Mary's Place Childcare Centre

 Operated by the Society of Saint Vincent de Paul of Vancouver Island, Mary's Place Childcare Centre opened in 2017 and is an infant to preschool program located in Royal Oak, Victoria.
 The program is licensed for 12 children from infants to 33 months and 24 children from 3 to 5 years of age.

-We are currently accepting a waitlist for our full-day preschool program.
+We currently have spaced available starting September 2019 for our 3-5 year program!
 For more information, please contact Manager of Childcare Anne Chen at email@example.com or call 250-727-0007.

 - Children: Are entitled to a safe and nurturing environment with a schedule of routines that best meet the individual needs of each child in our care.
 Each child is treated with respect as a valuable individual.